Blacka Di Danca: Blacka’s Life on Tour

 Blacka’s early days on tour with New Kingston gave him the introduction he needed to the lifestyle he would be called to live.
 In 2010, New Kingston began touring with Collie Buddz and Blacka Di Danca in tow.
 Blacka’s role on the tour was selling merchandise and dancing on stage with New Kingston during their set.
-He knew that by the end of the tour, he would be headlining alongside Collie Buddz, but wasn’t sure how it would come together.
+He knew that by the end of the tour, he would be headlining alongside Collie Buddz, but wasn't sure how it would come together.
 One night in Tallahassee, DJ Pee Wee called him on stage to perform in the main act with Collie Buddz to his popular song Mamacita.
 Blacka did the Skip to My Lou, Nuh Linga, Paper Bag, and more popular dances at the time, all while showing Collie how to dance too, which was a hit with the audience.
 In Orlando at a club called The Social, he called Blacka on stage again, and after the third show, Blacka officially became a dancer on tour with Collie Buddz.

 In 2011, Blacka traveled to Russia for the first time when a contact there reached out to ask him to teach a class.
 This experience allowed him to envision his own tour and what that could look like as a solo act.
 In 2012, after his second trip to teach in Russia, Blacka began reaching out to anyone who had ever been interested in booking him to perform or teach a class.
-In 2013, Blacka alongside his manager and business partner Decio Bernardo organized approximately 16 solo workshop tours, which took him all over the world.
-Around this time, Blacka also planned his first official solo world tour.
+In 2013, Blacka organized his first solo dance workshop tour in Europe, eventually leading to over 16 world tours that took him across the globe.
+It was around this time that Blacka began to establish his first brand, Danca.
 January 2015 marked one of his proudest moments when he danced in front of thousands of fans at a New Years' Eve performance at Madison Square Garden alongside Diplo and Skrillex.
 Throughout his career, Blacka also toured with Farruko, Major Lazer, Kreesha Turner, and Mr. Vegas.